 Each unit of this knowledge-only qualification is assessed via an externally set, internally marked, and verified and quality assured by IQ, assessment workbook.

-Identification is re-confirmed within this stage of assessment and upon completion, the oral responses are transcribed by the assessor within the completed workbook.
+Student identification is re-confirmed within this stage of assessment and the completion of these interview requirements are additionally documented within the workbook.

 There are a number of key considerations for HEPs when reviewing vocational qualifications that are not listed on the DfE 16 – 19 performance tables for England: